neerajcodes888/Data-Science/Data Analysis/SQL/mysql.md

 # 🟢 SQL QUESTION BANK: BASIC TO EXPERT

-> Covers all SQL concepts with clear syntax and use cases.
-Perfect for revision, interviews, or building muscle memory.
+> A structured guide covering SQL concepts from beginner to expert level with practical examples.

 ---